 A conference about dying brings to light important lessons about living.

-By Regena Frieden, former Vice President, Corporate Communications, Medecision
+By Regena Frieden, Vice President, Corporate Communications, Medecision

 “How are you?”
 It’s a simple question that usually has a simple response: “I’m fine.”
 But after listening to the stories and experiences from this year’s End Well participants, I’ll never look at this question through the same lens.
 No one is ever OK all the time—especially when they’re grieving.
 And, frankly, that’s OK, too.